brittney-dalby/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+The DOM is the document object model, it is an interface for web documents.

 2. What is an event?

+An event is triggered by user action like clicking the mouse, or hovering over something.

 3. What is an event listener?

+An event listener waits for an event to occur and when it does it responds in the way it was programmed to do.

 4. Why would we convert a NodeList into an Array?

+You convert NodeLists to Arrays because you can't use higher order functions on NodeLists.

 5. What is a component?

+Components are independant and reusable bits of code that return HTML.